This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure.

 Practicing restraint and being realistic is the best thing I ever did to help me gain more traction on social media.

-I took some time to really dig deep into Twitter and Pinterest to learn how to:
+Take some time to really dig deep into one or two channels to learn how to:

-- Grow my audience and reach (every channel is different)
+- Grow your audience and reach (every channel is different)

 I’ll tell you exactly why: I’m not there yet.